How to Start a Successful Online Clothing Store in 2022

 Magento has its own set of features and uniqueness that makes it a fit for an eCommerce business.
 It easily integrates with third-party services, provides SEO friendly URL structures, descriptions, tags, etc. However, it is a bit expensive in comparison to other platforms and is not recommended if you’re on a shoestring budget.
 Though it provides an open-source version but there are chances of slow loading websites.
 However, with the enterprise version, it’s pretty faster.

 It is a free eCommerce platform to go for if you have experience with WordPress.
 The solution comes with a shopping cart and secure payment gateways like Stripe, PayPal, and others.
 Multiple free and paid plugins are also available for enhancements.

 This platform is suitable for small businesses.
 However, if you need traffic and better performance, then this is not the ideal one.

 Shopify is an eCommerce SaaS platform.
-Considering its demand and popularity, many people suggest Shopify for eCommerce development.
+Considering its demand and popularity, many people suggest Shopify for eCommerce web development and Shopify app development.
 It has many advantages like drag and drop feature for customization, integrated Shopify Payment, mobile-friendly and responsive, 24*7 customer support, and the most important thing, it easily integrates with multiple sales channels like Amazon, eBay.

 Mean, a full-stack development toolkit is a new choice for developing eCommerce applications owing to its performance, open-source, and great user experience.